EigenvoidDev/dbd-user-client/README.md

 Ensure that Dead by Daylight is installed and updated to the latest version.

-Once configured, from the project's root directory, run:
+Once configured, run the following command from the project's root directory:
 ```
 npm start
 ```

 ## Client Data Version Configuration

-DBD User Client computes runtime header values to match the client data version expected by the API and applies them to outgoing requests.
+DBD User Client automatically computes runtime header values to match the client data version expected by the API and includes them in all outgoing requests.

-The primary runtime headers that control client data versioning are:
+The runtime headers that control client data versioning are:
 - `clientVersion`
 - `contentVersionPayload`

-If these values do not match the version expected by the API, affected requests will be rejected.
+If these values do not match the version expected by the API, the requests will be rejected.

 ### Manually Overriding Runtime Header Values